9 Best SoapUI Alternatives for API Testing in 2026

 Cons:

-Best for: Teams wanting BDD-style API testing without writing Java code.
-QA engineers who prefer readable test scripts over programming.
-See our Karate Labs alternatives guide for more options in this space.
+Best for: QA teams wanting readable, BDD-style API tests without programming.
+See our Karate Labs alternatives guide for adjacent options.

 7. Insomnia

-Insomnia is an open-source API client known for its clean interface and developer-friendly design.
-It is a strong lightweight alternative when you need to test APIs without the complexity of a full test automation platform.
+Insomnia (by Kong) is an open-source API client known for its clean interface.
+It is the lightweight option when you need to debug and explore APIs without a full automation platform.

-What it does: Insomnia provides a visual interface for sending HTTP requests, debugging responses, managing environments, and organizing API calls into collections.
-It supports REST, GraphQL, gRPC, and WebSocket protocols with plugin extensibility.
+What it does: Visual client for sending requests, debugging responses, managing environments, and organizing collections across REST, GraphQL, gRPC, and WebSocket, with a plugin system.

 Pros: